-403. EIGHTEENTH CENTURY EUROPE.
+405. (403) EIGHTEENTH CENTURY EUROPE.
 A study of the Old Regime in Europe, and an analysis of the political, social, economic, and intellectual forces that led to the French Revolution.

 406. THE FRENCH REVOLUTION AND THE NAPOLEONIC ERA.
-An introductory study of the causes of the French Revolution, followed by a detailed study of the Revolution, and Napoleonic Era, with emphasis on the social, political, religious, and economic phases.
+An introductory study of the causes of the French Revolution, followed by a detailed study of the Revolution and the Napoleonic Era, with emphasis on the social, political, religious, and economic phases.

-- 407. EUROPE FROM 1805 TO 1870.
-A study of the economic, social and political developments of the period with special attention to the accompanying revolutionary movements and the growth of nationalism.
+- 407. EUROPE FROM 1815 TO 1870.
+A study of the economic, social, and political developments of the period, with special emphasis on the accompanying revolutionary movements, and the growth of nationalism.
 3 credits first semester. - 408.
-Europe from 1870 to 1914.
-A study of the shifting alignment of political parties with spread of Socialism and the influence of modern industrial development.
-An intensive study is also made of the international relations of the period.

-3 credits second semester. - 509.
+EUROPE FROM 1870 TO 1914.
+A study of the shifting alignment of political parties with the spread of socialism and the influence of modern industrial development.
+An intensive study is made of the international relations of the period.
+3 credits second semester. - 421 EUROPE SINCE 1914 AND CURRENT AFFAIRS.
+This course deals thoroughly with the immediate background for and the events of our own times.
+3 credits first semester. - 509.
 ENGLAND UNDER THE TUDORS.
 Alternates with History 511.
 Offered 1932-1933 and in alternate years.
+3 credits first semester. - 510.
+ENGLAND UNDER THE STUARTS.
+Alternates with History 512.
+Offered 1932-1933 and in alternate years.

-3 credits first semester. - 511.
-ENGLISH HISTORY, 1688-1832.
-A study of British political, constitutional and social developments during this period.
+511. ENGLISH HISTORY, FROM 1688 TO 1832.
+A study of British political, constitutional, and social developments during this period.
 (Not offered 1932-1933).

-3 credits first semester. - 514.
-PRE-WAR DIPLOMACY.
+3 credits first semester.

+- 512. (516) BRITISH GOVERNMENT.
+A study of the present system of England and the several dominions.
+(Not offered 1932-1933) 3 credits second semester. - 514.
+SEMINAR IN EUROPEAN DIPLOMATIC HISTORY FROM 1870 to 1914.
 A survey of the diplomatic relations of Europe from 1870 to 1914.

-3 credits second semester. - 516.
-BRITISH GOVERNMENT.
-A study of the present systems of England and the several Dominions.

-3 credits second semester. - 521.
+Prerequisites: History 408 or its equivalent and a reading knowledge of French and German.
+3 credits first semester. - 521.
 FAR EASTERN INTERNATIONAL RELATIONS.
-A survey of the international relations of the Far East with a view to pointing out how contact with the Occident brought China and Japan to their present position; also a review of the history of China and Japan as background.
+A survey of the international relations of the Far East with a view to pointing out how contact with the Occident brought China and Japan to their present position; also a review of the history of China and Japan as a background.
 Alternates with History 522.
 3 credits first semester. - 522.
 HISTORY OF RUSSIA.
-The history of Russia: a survey of its history with emphasis upon the economic, social and political conditions which led to the present developments; and a study of those developments themselves.
+The history of Russia: a survey of its history with emphasis upon the economic, social, and political conditions which led to the present developments; and a study of those developments themselves.
 Alternates with History 521.

+546. SEMINAR IN HISTORICAL LITERATURE OF NINETEENTH AND TWENTIETH CENTURIES.
+3 credits second semester.
 547-548.
 SEMINAR IN HISTORICAL PROBLEMS.
 Research.
 Prerequisite: Approval of instructor.